reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 81 `{!rsh} commit`s if Line 75 is true.

-Finally, the following code handles payment and delivery if all goes well:
+Finally, the following code handles the payment and delivery if all goes well:

 ```reach
 load: /examples/mkt-5-interaction-reports/index.rsh